rc-pl/home-assistant-installation-on-debian-14/README.md

 ## 2. Set up bridge networking on your host OS
-By default Debian configures your network card as a DHCP client, so you get a dynamic IP from your LAN router.<br>
+By default Debian configures your network interface as a DHCP client, so you get a dynamic IP from your LAN router.<br>
 We want to have a static IP on the server, so it can always be connected with the same IP.

 Let's first install **bridge-utils** package